learn-co-curriculum/phase-0-css-fundamentals-lab/README.md

 You will be adding CSS, using selectors, to jazz the page up.
 All of our CSS should be written in `style.css`.

+## Getting Started

+Fork and clone this lesson into your local environment.
+Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
+Finally, run `bundle` to install the lab's dependencies.
+Run `rspec` as you work through this assignment to see your progress.

 ## Link an External CSS File

 As usual, we need to make sure our HTML is loading our style sheet.